THE GREAT COMMISSION

 Speaking to believers:

-Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness, Idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.
+envy, murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I also told you in time past, that those who practice such things will not inherit the kingdom of God.
 (Galatians 5:19-21)

 Those who practice such things (hatred, jealousy, fits of rage, selfish ambition, disputes, strife, discord, envy, quarreling, jealousy, slander, gossip, arrogance, disorder) shall not inherit the kingdom of God whether or not they believe in Christ.